rocknsm/rock/README.md

 ## Response Operation Collections Kit Reference Build

-This build was created and tested using CentOS 7.
+This build was created and tested using CentOS 7.2.
 I pretty much guarantee that it won't work with anything else other than RHEL 7.
+Unless you have an operational need, I would suggest basing your system off of CentOS 7.2 (build 1511), as that is where the bulk of the testing of this has happened.

 **BE ADVISED:**  This build process takes 3-10 minutes depending on your underlying hardware.
 There will be times where it seems like it quit.
 Be patient.
 You'll know when it's done, for better or worse.